top of page

 J-Scent Hydrangea — The Atmosphere of Full Bloom

 Although not directly dedicated to sakura, Hydrangea evokes, for me, the very atmosphere of peak blossom.
-It smells exactly like concentrated blooming white cherry trees — specifically white — when walking beneath them.
+J-Scent's Hydrangea smells exactly like concentrated blooming white cherry trees — specifically white — when walking beneath them.
 It is the quintessence of spring.
 Truly worth trying.

 Jo Malone Cherry Blossom — Soft and Salty Powder

-Cherry Blossom opens with citrus and bergamot before moving into a powdery floral heart.
+Jo Malone Cherry Blossom Cologne opens with a very fresh splash of citrus and bergamot notes before moving into a delicate, powdery floral heart.

 Len Say Sakura — Fruity, Smoky Cherry